baotuyloan1/SpringDataAndHibernate/README.md

 problem.
 Each of them comes with its own characteristics, advantages, and shortcomings.
 Selecting one of them should be a decision with appropriate fundamentals.

+## Content
+1. Understanding object/relational persistence
+  - What is persistence?
+    - Relational Database
+    - Understanding SQL
+    - Using SQL in Java
+  - The paradigm mismatch
+    - The problem of granularity
+    - The problem of inheritance.
+    - The problem of identify.
+    - The problem of associations.
+    - The problem of data navigations.
+  - ORM, JPA, Hibernate and Spring Data